dropwizard/dropwizard/docs/source/manual/core.rst

 --------------

-Almost as important as an application's happy path (receiving expected input and returning expected output) is an application behavior when something goes wrong.
+Almost as important as an application's happy path (receiving expected input and returning expected output) is an application's behavior when something goes wrong.

 If your resource class unintentionally throws an exception, Dropwizard will log that exception under the ``ERROR`` level (including stack traces) and return a terse, safe ``application/json`` ``500